liu-jc18/StructRegistration/README.md

 Besides, unlike the existing point cloud registration approaches using structural information, we proposed to cluster coplanar points by associating the point set with degraded GMM, such that the time-consuming processes of plane segmentation and correspondence searching are efficiently replaced.

 ## 1. Related Publication
-J. Liu, Y. Liu and Z. Meng. **Point cloud registration leveraging structural regularity in Manhattan world**. *IEEE Robotics and Automation Letters (RA-L),* 2022.
+J. Liu, Y. Liu and Z. Meng. **Point cloud registration leveraging structural regularity in Manhattan world**. *IEEE Robotics and Automation Letters (RA-L),* 2022, doi: 10.1109/LRA.2022.3185782.

 ## 2. Prerequisites
 We have tested the library in **Ubuntu 16.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.